jriguera/ansible-ironic-standalone/README.md

 Have a look at `site.yml` for vagrant setup and `ironic.yml` with the inventory defined in `hosts/ironic` and `group_vars` folder for a real setup.
+Monit is optional, if you do not need it, just remove the role.

 License